 In the southern district of Daishoji, a small castle town with a temple, you will find the Kutaniyaki Art Museum where different examples of painted porcelain are displayed over two floors.
 There are also gardens surrounding the museum.

 The port town of Hashitate, located just 10 minutes west of Katayamazu Onsen , is a leading fishing port where a vast array of seafood is offloaded.
 The incredibly fresh winter snow crab is particularly famous here.

 Mt Haku, or Hakusan, straddles the border between Ishikawa and Gifu in the southern part of Kaga.
 The hiking trails are officially open from July to October, and during the hot summer months, you will find local hikers escaping the heat on the peaks.
 With good weather, you can see panoramic views of the Japanese Alps and the Sea of Japan from the summit.

-Rent a car and take the road less traveled from Kaga Onsen on the well-maintained Hakusan Shirakawago White Road.
+Rent a car and travel along the well-maintained Hakusan Shirakawago White Road.
 This scenic drive is spectacular in the fall, when the trees on the mountainside change to bright red, yellow, and orange hues.
-The winding road offers views of Mt Haku and of several waterfalls cascading down the hillsides.
+The winding road offers views of Mt Haku and of several waterfalls cascading down the mountainous terrain.
 There is also a hiking trail to a 1,736-meter peak.

 Continuing the journey

 For further exploration of the region, travel to nearby Fukui Prefecture, which is home to the Eiheiji Temple, one of the main temples of the Soto school of Zen Buddhism.
 Another feature of the area is the impressive Fukui Prefectural Dinosaur Museum.

 * The information on this page may be subject to change due to COVID-19.

 out of found this information helpful.